-Students and faculty staff from the Furniture Conservation, Restoration & Decorative Arts department, Bucks New University, visit annually on furniture restoration courses to carry out conservation and repair on furniture within the collection.
+Students and faculty staff from Granary Conservation, visit annually on furniture restoration courses to carry out conservation and repair on furniture within the collection.

 Picture Restorer, Simon Folkes, prioritises the preservation and conservation of artworks at Wilton House and has undertaken work over the winter months, most recently on the Philips Wouwermans (1619-1668) ‘Return of the Prodigal Son’.

 Book Restoration – regular volunteers from NADFAS work on the restoration programme, cleaning and making condition reports on the important book collection.